-Dola Poornima is the concluding day of six-day long worship of Radha and Krishna, which starts on Phagu Dasami.
+Dola Poornima is the concluding day of the six-day-long worship of Radha and Krishna, which starts on Phagu Dasami.

-It is celebrated on the full-moon day in the Odia month of Falguna.
+It is celebrated on the full-moon day in the Odia month of Phalguna.
 The colour festival of Holi is celebrated usually on the day following Dola Purnima.

-On Dola Purnima that is celebrated a day before Holi, hundreds of disciples wait outside the Jagannath temple for the Lord to come out of the temple and play Holi with them.
+On Dola Purnima which is celebrated a day before Holi, hundreds of disciples wait outside the Jagannath temple for the Lord to come out of the temple and play Holi with them.